jxblum/simplifying-apache-geode-with-spring-data/README.md

 * `@EnableClusterConfiguration`

 ...
-SDG has unleashed a profound amount of power here, reducing much of the error-prone, highly redundant task of performing the required plumbing needed by your applications to even _get started_.
+SDG has unleashed a profound amount of power here, reducing much of the error-prone, boilerplate, highly redundant task of performing the required plumbing needed by your applications to even _get started_.

 We went from 0 to a fully cluster-capable application in very few lines of code.